 - 7. Some similar organizations are established exclusively for charitable purposes.
 These charitable entities are for the benefit of the Malaysian community. - 8.
-Generally, 'charitable' can be classified into four categories; - (a) a trust for the relief of poverty such as organisations that supply low cost furniture, clothing and accommodation, soup kitchens and etc.; - (b) a trust for the advancement of education such as research and adding to collecting knowledge of areas of studies, teaching illiterate adults to read and write; - (c) a trust for the advancement of religion such as religious classes conducted by mosque, churches, temples and etc.; - (d) a trust for other purposes beneficial to the community not falling under any of the preceding categories includes promoting health (for example, educating the public about a particular disease), providing community facilities such as museums, libraries, halls, botanical gardens, promoting art and culture and etc. - 9.
-Charitable entities which are established under relevant acts and administered by regulatory bodies under Government such as Social Welfare Department to carry out the social obligation of the Government are considered as public charitable entities. - 10.
-Other charitable entities, beside the public charitable entities, are categorized as private charitable entities for GST purpose. - 11.
-Both public and private charitable entities may be involved in business and non-business activities.
+Generally, 'charitable' can be classified into four categories; - (a) a trust body for the relief of poverty such as organisations that supply low cost furniture, clothing and accommodation and 'soup kitchen'; - (b) a trust body for the advancement of education such as research and adding to collecting knowledge of areas of studies, teaching illiterate adults to read and write; - (c) a trust body for the advancement of religion such as religious classes conducted by mosque, churches dan temples; - (d) a trust body for other purposes beneficial to the community not falling under any of the preceding categories includes promoting health (for example, educating the public about a particular disease), providing community facilities such as museums, libraries, halls, botanical gardens, promoting art and culture.

+- 9. Charitable entities which are established under relevant acts and administered by regulatory bodies under Government such as Social Welfare Department to carry out the social obligation of the government are considered as public charitable entities. - 10.
+Other charitable entities, besides the public charitable entities, are categorized as private charitable entities for GST purpose. - 11.
+Both public and private charitable entities may be involved in business and nonbusiness activities.